conbinicoin/conbinicoin/doc/init.md

 /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.

-To test, run "systemctl start litecoinzd" and to enable for system startup run "systemctl enable litecoinzd"
+To test, run "systemctl start conbinicoind" and to enable for system startup run "systemctl enable conbinicoind"

 4b) OpenRC

-Rename litecoinzd.openrc to litecoinzd and drop it in /etc/init.d.
+Rename conbinicoind.openrc to conbinicoind and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with "/etc/init.d/litecoinzd start" and configure it to run on startup with "rc-update add litecoinzd"
+Test it with "/etc/init.d/conbinicoind start" and configure it to run on startup with "rc-update add conbinicoind"

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop litecoinzd.conf in /etc/init.
-Test by running "service litecoinzd start" it will automatically start on reboot.
+Drop conbinicoind.conf in /etc/init.
+Test by running "service conbinicoind start" it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they